Whether you’re already a cider fan, or you’re asking yourself right now: ‘What is Cider?’. This guide is for you!

 Disclaimer: I wrote this article from my own passion for cider, it is in no way sponsored by a cider brand.
 Remember: under 18 no alcohol and drink in moderation!

-- What Exactly is Cider?
+- What is Cider Made From?

 - How is Cider Made?